 While Season 1 of The Clone Wars takes a while to find its feet, it nonetheless makes the show’s vision clear and paints a promising portrait of a galaxy-spanning conflict we never got to see before.

 Star Wars: The Clone Wars Season 1 is part of the current Star Wars canon.
-You can check out the entire timeline by clicking these words.

 What’s refreshing about The Clone Wars, especially Season 1, is that in the often morally-grey mythos of a galaxy far, far away, it’s pretty straight-up about being black and white.
 It’s an old-fashioned tale of heroes and evildoers; the Jedi and the Republic are good, the Separatists are bad, and you know each episode will have a cutesy moral message because one is literally written onscreen during the opening titles.
 There’s even a voiceover plucked straight from the golden age of sci-fi serials that recaps events up to this point and sets up the shenanigans of the current episode.

 So far, so fan-friendly, which is exactly what The Clone Wars is intended to be.
 It’s not a “kid’s show”, per se, even though kids can enjoy it, because it’ll occasionally delve into some meaty territory or lop off a few heads.
 But it boils away the dark and broody excesses of the prequel trilogy in favor of a tone and temperament that matches the visuals; stylized, colorful, uncomplicated.
 This is all the more welcome in Season 1, as the show would eventually grow out of it.